Atlanta Optometrist Malpractice Lawyer

 How Long Will I Have to File a Georgia Optometrist Malpractice Claim?

 As with other types of medical malpractice cases, optometrist negligence actions are subject to a two-year statute of limitations in the state of Georgia.
+While the statute of limitations can be tolled in some situations – like when there’s a reasonable delay in discovering an injury – Georgia also has a five-year statute of repose that applies to these medical malpractice actions.

 If you’ve lost a family member because of an optometrist’s negligence, you’ll have two years from their wrongful death to file a claim.